This document is about: QUANTUM 3

 Testing Server Simulation

-• For example Assets\Photon\QuantumAsteroids\Simulation;
+• Simulations folder for example are Assets\Photon\QuantumAsteroids\Simulation;

 • Select the QuantumDotnetBuildSettings asset and press Sync Plugin SDK Server Simulation.
 This step builds the non-Unity simulation dll, exports the Quantum Unity DB and copies the LUT files: